G00376332/52445_Project/README.md

 Using Wikipedia [scatter][3] examples as references look like most of the scatter plots produced acceptable separations on the plots.
 The best separation of data that allows determining species is based on petal-width and petal-length and the worst is represented by sepal-length and sepal-width.

+## Different analysis and approaches to the data set

+## Going beyond the project and using more advanced Python tools

+## Brief Python project program description

+## Conclution and summary

 ## References

 1. [Wikipedia - Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set)